javiercejudo/modelico/docs/advanced/reviving_polymorphic_json.md

 JSON representation might be ambiguous (see example in [Gson's RuntimeTypeAdapterFactory](https://github.com/google/gson/blob/9e6f2bab20257b6823a5b753739f047d79e9dcbd/extras/src/main/java/com/google/gson/typeadapters/RuntimeTypeAdapterFactory.java#L36)).

-In this example, we are going to revive polymorphic JSON like the one above, but without an enumerated field to hint the type of the collection.
+In this example, we are going to revive the same polymorphic JSON as the one above, but without an enumerated field to hint the type of the collection.

 ```js
 const { number, stringMap, list } = M.metadata()